pvlib/pvlib-python/docs/sphinx/source/user_guide/modelchain.rst

 that perform the calculations (or further wrap the pvsystem.py module’s functions).
 Each of these methods takes the same arguments (``self``) and sets the same attributes, thus creating a uniform API.
-For example, the :py:meth:`~pvlib.modelchain.ModelChain.pvwatts_dc` method is shown below.
+For example, the :py:meth:`~pvlib.modelchain.ModelChain.pvwattsv5_dc` method is shown below.
 Its only argument is ``self``, and it sets the ``dc`` attribute.

 .. ipython:: python

-    mc.pvwatts_dc??
+    mc.pvwattsv5_dc??

-The :py:meth:`~pvlib.modelchain.ModelChain.pvwatts_dc` method calls the pvwatts_dc method of the PVSystem object that we supplied when we created the ModelChain instance, using data that is stored in the ModelChain ``effective_irradiance`` and ``cell_temperature`` attributes.
-The :py:meth:`~pvlib.modelchain.ModelChain.pvwatts_dc` method assigns its result to the ``dc`` attribute of the ModelChain's ``results`` object.
+The :py:meth:`~pvlib.modelchain.ModelChain.pvwattsv5_dc` method calls the pvwattsv5_dc method of the PVSystem object that we supplied when we created the ModelChain instance, using data that is stored in the ModelChain ``effective_irradiance`` and ``cell_temperature`` attributes.
+The :py:meth:`~pvlib.modelchain.ModelChain.pvwattsv5_dc` method assigns its result to the ``dc`` attribute of the ModelChain's ``results`` object.
 The code below shows a simple example of this.